Connect with us

 Blue OLED and QD Layers in QD-OLED TVs

 QD-OLED has been very well received since its release in early 2022, but there is a catch.
-It is seen by its prime mover, Samsung, as a short-term advancement to stay ahead of both OLED and LCD-based TV competition.
+It may only be a short-term advancement to stay ahead of both OLED and LCD-based TV competition.

 Looking forward, to eliminate any possible issues with using blue OLED panels, Samsung is looking into Quantum Dot Nanorod LEDs (similar to micro LEDs) as a replacement.
 In this scenario, instead of using an organic Blue-OLED backing layer, Non-organic Quantum Nano Emitting Diodes would be used to produce the necessary blue light source – with quantum dots doing the green and red color conversion as they do in QD-OLED.
 The working moniker for this solution is QNED (not to be confused with LG’s LCD-based QNED miniLED TVs).